Healthy Homes Assessment Poukawa

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The subjects covered in the Healthy Homes Standards are:

-Our company is completely independent assessors for rental properties, and are completely qualified for both Healthy Homes and Homefit.
+We are fully independent assessors for rental properties, as well as completely qualified to assess both Healthy Homes and Homefit.

 Call Now 0800 894 138